Home » Price Action Trading Guide

 White Marubozu

-This is a single candle pattern that appears after a bear trend and signals a bullish reversal.
-The candle has a huge bullish body and no upper or lower wicks, which suggests the buyers are exerting pressure and the price may reverse up.
+This is a single candle pattern that appears after bearish periods, signaling a bullish reversal.
+The candle has a huge bullish body and no upper or lower wicks, which suggests the buyers are exerting pressure and the price may reverse to the upside.

 White Marubozu